 Within just a few hours’ drive from campus are the Blue Ridge Mountains for hiking and mountain activities, the Atlantic coast for beaches and water sports, or the NC Sandhills area for champion golf.
-Washington, D.C., is just 4 hours by car—or hop a 1-hour flight to New York City or a direct flight to London.
+Washington, D.C., is just 4 hours by car—or hop a 1-hour flight to New York City or a direct flight to London or Paris.

 Durham is filled with amazing ways to spend your free time.
 But there are some great things to do right on campus, too.
 So make time to experience all the cultural activities, sports events, and popular sites that the Duke University campus has to offer.